-St Nicholas church, Tackley
+Tackley, St Nicholas Church

 St Nicholas church stands high on a hill overlooking the village of Tackley.
 The village lies on the route of a Roman road, and the hillside site has been used for worship since the Saxon period.
 It is possible that the church at Tackley was a minster, or mother church for the region.

 Evidence of Saxon construction is clearly evident both inside and outside the very large church we see today.
-Both north and south walls of the nave appear to be Saxon, and in the north wall are a pair of blocked arches suggeting that the Saxon church had a now-vanished north aisle.
+Both north and south walls of the nave appear to be Saxon, and in the north wall are a pair of blocked arches suggesting that the Saxon church had a now-vanished north aisle.
 That in itself is a rarity, for many Saxon churches were very small, narrow rectangles consisting solely of a nave and chancel.

 The rough head of a Saxon doorway has been reused as part of the churchyard wall.
-The chancel was enlarged in the 13th century, when the three slender lancet widows were inserted in the east wall.
+The chancel was enlarged in the 13th century, when the three slender lancet windows were inserted in the east wall.
 The central tower is 14th century, with a clerestory inserted in the 15th century to create a spacious, light-filled interior.

 In 1616 John Harborne rebuilt he north transept as a family chapel.
 In the north transept is a wall monument to Harborne and his wife, facing each other across a prayer desk, with their 13 children arrayed beneath them.